-(n) Financial Instruments
+(p) Financial Instruments

-The Authority has two categories of financial instrument:
+The Authority has two categories of financial instruments:

-(i) Loans And Receivables

-(ii) Non-Trading Financial Liabilities (borrowings, payables and amounts due to the Treasurer)
+- (i) Loans And Receivables - (ii) Non-Trading Financial Liabilities (borrowings, payables and amounts due to the Treasurer)

 Initial recognition and measurement of financial instruments is at fair value which normally equates to the transaction cost or the face value.
-Subsequent measurement is at amortised cost using the effective interest method.
+Subsequent measurement of borrowings is at amortised cost using the effective interest method, whilst measurement of the amounts due to the Treasurer is at fair value.